module-federation/aegis/README.md

 # Current work

 - More WebAssembly features
-- Run on wasm runtime
+- Run on a WasmEdge runtime
-- Run in browser
+- Run in the browser
-- Run on wasm3
+- Run on wasm3 (for microcontrollers)
 - Built-in, pluggable, fast service mesh
 - Support for streaming media and realtime AI inference
-- QUIC, WebRTC
+- Support for QUIC, NDI, WebRTC protocols
 - Addt'l datasource adapters: Etherium, Solid Pod
 - Support for MLOps
-- Adaptive Deployment based on AIOps
+- Adaptive, Autonomous (Re)deployment based on AIOps